-This No-Sew Felt Christmas Ornament Penguin is absolutely adorable, and so easy to make!
-With the Free Printable Pattern you can make a whole family of penguins to hang on your Christmas tree!
-All you need is some felt, glue and a piece of ribbon!
+This No-Sew Felt Christmas Ornament Penguin is absolutely adorable and so easy to make!
+With the Free Printable Pattern, you can make a whole family of penguins and hang them on your Christmas tree!
+All you need is some felt, glue, and a piece of ribbon!

 No-Sew Felt Christmas Ornament Penguin